gdt050579/AppCUI-rs/docs/chapter-3/custon-controls/scrollbars.md

     }

-5. Aditionally, you can change the indexes manually (for example via an `OnKeyPressed` event) by using the `self.sb.set_indexes(...)` method.
+5. Additionally, you can change the indexes manually (for example via an `OnKeyPressed` event) by using the `self.sb.set_indexes(...)` method.
 This is useful when you want to change the indexes of the scrollbars based on a specific event (e.g. a key pressed event).

     ```rs
     impl OnKeyPressed for Canvas {